I am a final-year Ph.D. student in the Department of Statistics at Purdue University, advised by

 Bayesian posterior inference,

 and randomized sketching algorithms.

-Previously, I have worked on nonparametric goodness-of-fit tests for discrete distributions, point-process models for dynamic networks, graph sampling algorithms, and ensemble methods for collective classification.
+Previously, I have worked on nonparametric goodness-of-fit tests for discrete distributions, point-process models for dynamic networks, and relational learning methods for graph data.